atreyasha/clingo-solvers/README.md

-# Sudoku solver for 9x9 grid
+# Game solvers implemented in clin-o

-This repository contains Sudoku and Yosenabe game solvers implemented in clingo (https://github.com/potassco/clingo).
+This repository contains 9x9-Sudoku and Yosenabe game solvers implemented in clingo (https://github.com/potassco/clingo).

 ## Guide for implementation